-For the purposes of the Commission's reports referred to in the first subparagraph of the paragraph 2a, ESMA shall, by [OJ please insert date: 12 months after the obligations laid down under Article 4 start to apply to non-financial counterparties], submit a report to the Commission on the fees charged to trade repositories in accordance with this Regulation.
-This report shall at least detail ESMA's necessary expenditures relating to the registration, recognition and supervision of trade repositories, the costs that the competent authorities incurred carrying out work pursuant to this Regulation, in particular, as a result of any delegation of tasks, as well as the fees charged to trade repositories and they proportionality to trade repositories' turnover.
+For the purposes of the Commission's reports referred to in the first subparagraph, within 33 months of the date of entry into force of the delegated act adopted by the Commission pursuant to Article 4(9), and every three years thereafter, or more frequently where material changes to fees are introduced, ESMA shall submit a report to the Commission on the fees charged to trade repositories in accordance with this Regulation.
+Those reports shall set out at least ESMA's necessary expenditures relating to the registration, recognition and supervision of trade repositories, the costs that the competent authorities incurred carrying out work pursuant to this Regulation, in particular, as a result of any delegation of tasks, as well as the fees charged to trade repositories and their proportionality to trade repositories' turnover.